I have a Health Science BS from a Christian college. I have been a Christian since a teenager, studying the Bible every day.

 Video on Bible Translations

 The dynamic translations are okay for casual reading or getting a big picture overview of a book.
 But for serious deep Bible study the formal translations from the older manuscripts are best.
 The word for word direct translation allows for the least amount of human opinion to slip in.
-Four of the formal translations are King James, New King James, Amplified and Youngs Literal Translation.
+Five of the formal translations are King James, New King James, Amplified, Youngs Literal Translation, and New American Standard.

-In the you tube video below Jeff Dowell gives a talk on Bible translations and manuscripts.
+In the you tube video below Pastor Jeff Dowell gives a talk on Bible translations and manuscripts.

 Bible Translations and Manuscripts